LavaMoat/LavaMoat/packages/browserify/NOTES.md

   - [x] setup build sys
   - [ ] debug boot
   - [ ] debug runtime
+  - [ ] gulp task for autogen
 - [ ] improve pluginOpts
   - [ ] config vs sesifyConfig
+  - [ ] if autoconfig, use that config
+- [ ] question
+  - [ ] sesify with unfrozen realm
+    - should be on Realm.evaluate, verify
+  - [x] how to create a copy of a fn class

 ### alt environment heuristics
 ```js